M-Scott-Lassiter/Fred-the-Developer/README.md

 End Sub
 ```

-Running this script will give the following output in the Immediate window:
+Running this script gives the following output in the Immediate window:

 > Test battery complete.
 2 issues detected.
 >